GODMASTER841/CrosshairX-launcher/README.md

-IM WORKING ON UPDATER PLEASE WAIT...

 # CrosshairX-launcher
-<a href="https://raw.githubusercontent.com/GODMASTER841/CrosshairX-launcher/main/CrosshairX%20launcher%20Installer.exe">Click here for Download</a>
+<a href="https://raw.githubusercontent.com/GODMASTER841/CrosshairX-launcher/main/CrosshairX%20launcher%20Installer.exe">Click here for Download the app (alwayse need a update if u installing at first time)</a>

+<a href="https://raw.githubusercontent.com/GODMASTER841/CrosshairX-launcher/main/updater.zip">Click here for Download updater</a>

 things you need before installation
 ----------------------------------------